Pesto Eggs are fried eggs cooked in pesto. It’s a recipe that tastes absolutely amazing on toasted sourdough or plain for a low-carb breakfast.

 When the pesto is warm, crack the eggs in the pan and cover them with a lid.

-Cook until the egg whites are set and the edges of the eggs are crispy.
+Cook over medium heat until the egg whites are set and the edges of the eggs are crispy.

 Remove from heat and serve plain or on top of sourdough bread.